-The Police Department's Command Staff consists of the Chief of Police, the Assistant Chief of Police, a Captain, and four Lieutenants.
+The Police Department's Command Staff consists of the Chief of Police, two Captains, and four Lieutenants.
 The Chief of Police and the Command staff oversee the various bureaus and units of the department.

 The department is divided into three bureaus; Patrol Bureau, Special Investigations Bureau, and the Services Bureau.
 The management team is responsible for the program development and coordination within their respective bureaus and units.